aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 The naming of the class is fulfilled according to the next rule: the name of every class has the prefix `Ttf`, this prefix is followed by the name of the table and then the word "Table" ends the name of the class.

-For example table `head` is supported by class TtfHeadTable, table `hhea` is supported by class TtfHheaTable, and so forth.
+For example table `head` is supported by class [*TtfHeadTable*](https://apireference.aspose.com/font/net/aspose.font.ttftables/ttfcfftable), table `hhea` is supported by class [*TtfHeadTable*](https://apireference.aspose.com/font/net/aspose.font.ttftables/ttfcfftable), and so forth.

 References on all classes which support `TrueType` tables are collected by the object of type [*TtfTableRepository*](https://apireference.aspose.com/font/net/aspose.font.ttftables/ttftablerepository).

-[*TtfFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont) class gives the reference on the [*TtfTableRepository*](https://apireference.aspose.com/font/net/aspose.font.ttftables/ttftablerepository) object as property [*TtfTables*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/properties/ttftables), so to get access to any `TrueType` table is possible by using syntax font.TtfTables, where the font is the reference on `TtfFont` type.
+[*TtfFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont) class gives the reference on the [*TtfTableRepository*](https://apireference.aspose.com/font/net/aspose.font.ttftables/ttftablerepository) object as property [*TtfTables*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/properties/ttftables), so to get access to any `TrueType` table is possible by using syntax `font.TtfTables`, where the font is the reference on `TtfFont` type.

 Support for `OpenType` font features is represented by property [*CffFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/properties/cfffont).
 This property returns the reference on [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) object,